 New potatoes: purple or golden mini potatoes

-Dill: fresh dill is my go-to for this recipe as it adds a pleasant aroma to the sour cream and goat cheese.
+Herb: Fresh dill is my go-to for this recipe, as it adds a pleasant aroma to the sour cream and goat cheese.
 See the substitution list below if you can't find dill.
 Dried dill should be a last resort.

 To make these baked potatoes with bacon dish, you'll start by rinsing off any dirt trapped on the potatoes.
 Pat dry with a paper towel.